 The main architectural elements he used were Gothic and Romanesque.
 Inside the cathedral, you can watch a splendid art collection and beautiful rose windows.
 It also houses the statue of the Virgin that was made by Imogen Stuart.
 On your way to the cathedral, you can stop by and visit Nora Barnacle’s House.
 It is the smallest museum there is in Ireland; it belonged to James Joyce’s wife, Nora.

 Galway City Museum

-The people of Galway have been donating items of culture and heritage value over the last three decades.
+The people of Galway have been donating items of cultural and heritage value over the last three decades.
 This has helped to make up the interesting collection of over 1,000 objects.

 Galway City Nightlife

-Here is the greatest attraction all around the city; it is the Nightlife.
+Here the greatest attraction all around the city is the Nightlife.
 This site targets almost everyone no matter their cultural background, age, or whatsoever.
 Galway is a lively city that has been popular for its live musical performance and tranquillizing ambience.
-It is the best spot for having the ultimate entertainment and enjoy the constantly ongoing festivals.
+It is the best spot for having the ultimate entertainment and enjoying the constantly ongoing festivals.
 While roaming around the city’s momentous streets, you will come across many clubs, pubs, and lounges.
-They’re all ready to serve you with the world’s best food and coffee, so you can further enjoy your tour.
+They’re all ready to serve you the world’s best food and coffee, so you can further enjoy your tour.

 Hall of the Red Earl

 Richard de Burgo was the one who ruled the city before handing his power over to the 14 tribes.
 People called him the Red Earl; he was the ruler during the 13th century.
 During his reign, he erected a large hall that acted as his power seat.
 The locals used to pass by that hall in an attempt to win over the ruler.
 However, that hall was left in the wreckage when the 14 tribes took over the authority.